bramvdbogaerde/go-scp/README.md

 #### Copying Files from Remote Server

 It is also possible to copy remote files using this library.
-The usage is similar to the `Example Usage` section, except that `CopyFromRemote` needs to be used instead.
+The usage is similar to the example at the top of this section, except that `CopyFromRemote` needsto be used instead.

-For a more comprehensive example, please consult the `tests/basic_test.go` file, in the `TestDownloadFile` function.
+For a more comprehensive example, please consult the `TestDownloadFile` function in t he `tests/basic_test.go` file.

 ### License